 Customer transactions and demand for our merchandise may be influenced by our marketing efforts.
-Although we use various marketing channels to drive customer awareness and consideration of and interest in shopping our retail banners with the aim of increasing sales, including linear television, streaming video, audio, outdoor, digital/social media, and mobile, some of our competitors may spend more for their marketing programs than we do, or use different approaches than we do, which may provide them with a competitive advantage.
-Further, we may not be able to effectively develop or implement strategies in rapidly evolving digital/social media channels.
-Partnerships with celebrities and social media content creators may expose us to reputational or other risks.
+Although we use various marketing channels (including, among others, linear television, streaming video, audio, outdoor, digital/social media and mobile) to drive customer awareness of and interest in shopping our retail banners and to increase sales, some of our competitors may spend more for their marketing programs or use different approaches than we do, which may provide them with a competitive advantage.
+Our competitors' marketing programs may also resonate with consumers more than ours do.
+We may not be able to develop or implement strategies effectively in rapidly evolving digital/social media channels, which may adversely impact some of our banners, segments, or overall business.
+We also may face challenges appropriately managing consistent strategies for our different banners across geographies.
+Further, partnerships with celebrities, social media content creators, influencers or other individuals who are viewed as representing our banners may expose us to reputational or other risks.
 If our marketing efforts are not as successful or cost effective as anticipated, our revenue and results of operations could be adversely affected.